fabacab/wp-pgp-encrypted-emails/readme.txt

 == Change log ==

+= 0.7 =
+* Feature: WooCommerce integration.
+Customers can add their own OpenPGP keys or S/MIME certificates on their "My Account" front-end supplied by WooCommerce.
+By default, emails sent to Customers are *not* signed with the site's PGP signing key, though individual customers can opt-in to receive either encrypted and signed or just signed emails as they wish.
+* Developer: Theme authors can override the plugin's default WooCommerce integration file by adding a `woocommerce-functions.php` file to their theme.
+Please only do this if you know what you are doing.

 = 0.6.4 =

 * Feature: Customizable WooCommerce integration.
 Create a file called `woocommerce-functions.php` in your active Theme folder to define your own WooCommerce integrations.
 Built-in integrations are provided out-of-the-box if that file does not exist.